-An Aspect of Sustainable Education
+An Aspect of Sustainable Learning

 We can observe how children absorb everything that happens in their environment from birth on.
 Clearly, the human brain is designed to grasp, classify and process new things.
 Nevertheless, some people seem to find learning very easy and others rather difficult.
 The temptation is great to ”help“ in these cases – with well-intentioned offers, with more or less gentle pressure or also with rewards.